"They Enjoyed It": Capitalism and Stimulation

 I am not a technological determinist, but technology plays a role in material culture.
 It’s a dialectical action, caused by the interaction of multiple factors and agents in response to one another.
 The way we live is shaped by the infrastructure around us.
 Technology, I want to stress, is not neutral.
 It is, perhaps, the furthest thing from neutral, because every technology both responds to and calls to a political project.

 The first electric vehicle capable of carrying a person, the Flocken Electrowagen, first built in 1888.
 I keep this on deck in case a student claims that Elon Musk invented the electric car.
+Image uploaded to wikimedia commons by Franz Haag and used under a CC BY-SA 3.0.

 The automobile replaces the horse as a mode of transportation, able to go further and faster: perfect for the dispersed environment of America.
 Early on, it was easy for a skilled professional to make one, and it quickly became an item comparable to the personal computer a hundred years later: it offered freedom of movement to otherwise slow-moving populations.
 But the invention of the automobile made the car accident and the traffic jam inevitable, and led to it being necessary to invent the traffic light.